wangyuantao/azure-rest-api-specs/documentation/README.md

                         {
                             "summaries": [
                                 {
-                                    "text": "Microsoft's AI cognitive services team is developing a new approach to learning and understanding that combines the best of both worlds.", "contexts": [
+                                    "text": "Microsoft is taking a more holistic, human-centric approach to AI.
+We've developed a joint representation to create more powerful AI that can speak, hear, see, and understand humans better.
+We've achieved human performance on benchmarks in conversational speech recognition, machine translation, ...... and image captions.", "contexts": [
                                         {
                                             "offset": 0,